openvocab/loomio-api-proposal/README.md

 Well, perhaps #1 is not so simple.

-Market leaders often use the 'Central Hub' strategy to consolidate their position.
-Every app that connects and relies on the Hub's API has the incentive for the hub app to maintain a leading positon.
-These other apps also do their own marketing and promote the hub app by proxy.

 ###Integration as a Service

 A number of ventures offer [Integration as a Service](https://www.mulesoft.com/resources/cloudhub/integration-as-a-service).
 The integration platform translates data from market leaders into their own representation.
 Apps need only connect once to the platform and purchase integration with several leading apps as package deals.